qysoraka/enhanced-pGNNs/README.md

 ```

 ### Citing
-If you find the pGNN mode
+If you find the pGNN model useful in your